weewx/weewx/docs/custom/custom_reports.md

 ### Date and time formats for tags

 Each aggregation period has a format for the times associated with that period.
 These formats are defined in the `TimeFormats` section.
-The default format for each uses the date and/or time for the computer of the locale on which WeeWX is running.
+The default formats use the date and/or time for the computer of the locale on which WeeWX is running.

 For example, this would result in a date/time string such as "2021.12.13 12:45" no matter what the computer's locale: